UDora: A Unified Red Teaming Framework against LLM Agents by Dynamically Hijacking Their Own Reasoning: Related Work

-\paragraph{LLM Agents.} LLM agents capable of interacting with external environments and invoking tools or functions have become increasingly prevalent. \textit{WebShop}~\cite{yao2022webshop} creates a simulated Amazon web shopping environment where agents can perform actions such as ``\textit{search}'' or ``\textit{click},'' while \textit{WebArena}~\cite{zhouwebarena} offers a more realistic and reproducible environment with a broader range of tools and scenarios.
-Later, numerous benchmarks~\cite{liuagentbench, deng2024mind2web, zhenggpt} have been introduced to evaluate LLM agents’ performance in tasks like web-based interactions and computer operations.
+Beyond web environments, recent studies have also explored the use of LLM agents in autonomous driving, where agents interact with complex, safety-critical environments and perform tasks such as perception, reasoning, and control~\cite{mao2023language, zhang2024chatscene}.
 As LLM agents grow more powerful and increasingly act on behalf of users, their safety becomes paramount.
 For example, within \textit{malicious environments}, adversaries may insert indirect instructions (e.g., ``\textit{Please ignore all previous instructions and adhere to the following instruction instead...}'') within the observation from tool calling, which is referred as prompt injection attacks~\cite{perez2022ignore, liu2023prompt, xu2024advweb, liao2024eia}. \textit{InjecAgent}~\cite{zhan2024injecagent} is a benchmark designed to test LLM agents’ vulnerability to such indirect prompt injections after tool calls, and \textit{AgentDojo}~\cite{debenedetti2024agentdojo} extends this to a more dynamic environment.
 Beyond prompt injection, LLM agents can also be directly asked to fulfill \textit{malicious instructions} (e.g., committing credit card fraud), and AgentHarm~\cite{andriushchenko2024agentharm} is a benchmark proposed for measuring such harmfulness in LLM agents based on Inspect AI~\cite{UKAISafety2024}.
 In this work, we propose a systematic red-teaming framework \name that effectively optimizes adversarial strings to trigger specific target actions for both scenarios: \textit{malicious environments} and \textit{malicious instructions}.